 While Jesus dying for us is/was an important facet of LDS doctrine, these things aren’t focused upon as much as Joseph’s sacrifice, and persecutions in those early days of Mormonism.

 For me personally, the worst part of his lies was learning how deeply involved he was in witchcraft and the occult.
 Even today, some twenty years after learning about his involvement, my heart is broken.
 As I’ve grown in the Lord the grief isn’t about what I lost in believing Mormonism, but what I was doing to separate myself from God.
 Most assuredly, the pain in my heart is also for those who are still stuck in the web of lies this guy spun.
 His duplicitous nature still boggles my mind.

-I’ve heard over the years while in ministry there are nine distinct versions of Joseph Smith’s first vision, but after studying and researching this topic extensively I’m not so sure about that number.
+I’ve heard over the years while in ministry there are nine distinct versions of Joseph Smith’s first vision, but after studying and researching this topic extensively, I’m not so sure about that number.
 My personal opinion is there were many more than nine.
-While each version has some element that ties it to another, none of the versions are the same.
+While each version has some element tying it to another, with none of the versions being the same.

-If this vision didn’t happen then Mormonism is a sham built upon the fantasies of Joseph Smith.
-If it was real God abruptly changed His mind and we should all listen up.
-I’m of the opinion this whole thing is from the former.
+If this vision didn’t happen, then Mormonism is a sham built upon the fantasies of Joseph Smith.
+If it was real, God abruptly changed His mind and we should all listen up.
+I’m of the opinion this whole thing of the former.